What is passive income for writers?

-If you are bilingual for example, you could offer online courses by Skype to learn a language.
+For example, if you are bilingual, you could offer online courses via Skype to learn a language.

 Self-publish a book or ebook

-Selling books on Amazon, Apple, B&N and Kobo is the most common way for writers to make an income.
+Selling books on Amazon, Apple, Barnes & Noble, and Kobo is the most common way for writers to make an income.

-But if you have a blog that has a focused theme and is offering genuine advice, have you thought about creating an ebook from your blog posts?
+But if you have a blog with a focused topic and offers genuine advice, have you considered creating an ebook from your blog posts?

 It doesn’t take long, and once it is published and available for sale, you can promote it and sell it on your blog, as well as hope for income from sales on ebook retailers.

-There are hundreds of ways to earn money from writing.
+There are many ways to earn money from writing.